Software localization

 The basic steps of internationalizing a Java application are fairly simple.
 The process requires some planning and some extra coding, but the process of internationalization can save a lot of time if the program needs to be used in multiple locales.
 The steps and examples discussed in this tutorial provide a starting point for some of the key internationalization features of the Java programming language.

 As soon as you're ready to move on with the translation of your app copy, consider using a dedicated software localization platform like Phrase Strings.
-As part of the Phrase Localization Suite, Phrase Strings can help you manage your software localization projects while being fully integrated with your existing tech stack.
+As part of the Phrase Localization Platform, Phrase Strings can help you manage your software localization projects while being fully integrated with your existing tech stack.
 Its beautiful translation editor allows you to edit and control localization files directly in your browser.
 It also comes with an in-context editor that provides translators with useful contextual information to improve overall translation quality.
 The platforms and formats that Phrase supports include Java, Ruby, PHP, Python, javascript, as well as many more.